Collecting Memories

 Solomon Anderson Hammer

-This is a rare specialty hammer, a type of claw hammer.
-The wraparound design prevents the handle from becoming loose or breaking when using the claw.
+This is a rare specialty hammer.
+The wraparound design prevents the handle from loosening or breaking.
 It is typically used for carpentry.

 Source